To Tell the Truth: 2000–2002, syndication

-2016–present, ABC
+2016–2022, ABC

 ABC ordered six episodes of the show, hosted by Anthony Anderson, which taped in July 2015 and began airing on ABC on June 14, 2016.
 Anderson is the second African-American host of the franchise; the first was Lynn Swann on the short-lived 1990 NBC daytime version.

+The new, weekly 60-minute primetime series, while maintaining the show's core gameplay elements, presented itself as more of a comedy series.
+Most notably, it refocused the competition on the panelists themselves, who received points for correctly identifying the central character(s) in each round; at show's end, the winning panelist was briefly recognized while the "loser" was made to suffer a small comical humiliation.
+No mention was ever made on-air as to compensation to the central characters or impostors.

 Also appearing on the new series was Doris Day Bowman, Anderson's mother, presented as the "scorekeeper."
 In some cases, where a panelist knows the central character or one of the impostors, Bowman also plays on their behalf.
 When Anderson's family appeared on Celebrity Family Feud, the behavior of "Mama Doris" was so outrageous that the producers approached Anderson about having her on To Tell The Truth.

-The first season also included a house band, Cheche and His Band of Liars, and David Scott as an offstage announcer.
+The first season also included a house band, Cheche and His Band of Liars, and David Scott as an offstage announcer; these were replaced in season 2 by prerecorded music and an introduction provided by Anderson himself.

-The 2016 version of the show departed from prior versions in a number of ways.
-Episodes lasted 60 minutes rather than 30 minutes.
-Most contestants introduce themselves solely by claiming the central character's story (e.g., "I was a Bond girl" rather than "My name is ...") rather than by name; some panels have contestants of different genders.
+In this version, most contestants introduce themselves solely by claiming the central character's story, rather than by name (e.g., "I was a Bond girl" rather than "My name is ..."); some panels have contestants of different genders.
 The questioning period is not split distinctly among the panelists, and Anderson and Bowman often participate in the questioning.

-Once in each episode, the two impostors from a single round participate in "Before You Go," a second round in which one is the central character and the other is again an impostor.
+Five rounds were played per episode, along with one additional round entitled "Before You Go", which was played with the two impostors of the just-completed round, one of whom had their own story.

 Many episodes include a demonstration by one of the central characters.
-No mention is made of financial compensation for the impostors or the central characters, as the show presents itself mainly as a competition between the panelists.